carbon-language/carbon-lang/llvm/docs/AdvancedBuilds.rst

   $ make -G Ninja -DCLANG_ENABLE_BOOTSTRAP=On <path to source>
   $ ninja stage2

-This command itself isn’t terribly useful because it assumes default configurations for each stage.
+This command itself isn't terribly useful because it assumes default configurations for each stage.
 The next series of examples utilize CMake cache scripts to provide more complex options.